-Similar to the bidding and agreement phases for virtual nodes, in the virtual link embedding phase, our CAD mechanisms allow applications and provider's goals to tune the VNET embedding protocol behavior through policy instantiation.
+Similar to the bidding and agreement phases for virtual nodes, in the virtual link embedding phase, our CAD mechanisms allow applications and provider's goals to tune the slice embedding protocol behavior through policy instantiation.

 This last phase is based on the observation that all virtual link embedding schemes have two commonalities: information known at each physical node about physical paths, and the algorithm for determining the best physical path(s) to allocate a virtual link.
-We hence define three CAD policies for virtual link embedding: (i) the type of information known at each physical node, for example the routing table or the available paths for any source-destination, (ii) the update frequency of such information, for example every hour or every time a new VNET is requested, and (iii) the selection of physical path(s) over which a virtual link is mapped.
-One example of such virtual link embedding scheme is a simple SP assisted auction, where, similarly to [40] and [23], an SP elicits bids from each InP, computes the "cheapest" loop-free physical path according to the bids, and then allocates the virtual link on that path.
-As shown in [39], another effective example is a k-shortest path algorithm with path splitting [12].
+We hence define three CAD policies for virtual link embedding: (i) the type of information known at each physical node, for example the routing table or the available paths for any source-destination, (ii) the update frequency of such information, for example every hour or every time a new slice is requested, and (iii) the selection of physical path(s) over which a virtual link is mapped.
+One example of such virtual link embedding scheme is a simple SP assisted auction, where, similarly to [25] and [13], an SP elicits bids from each InP, computes the "cheapest" loop-free physical path according to the bids, and then allocates the virtual link on that path.
+As shown in [24], another effective example is a k-shortest path algorithm with path splitting [7].

-In our experiments we let physical nodes know the routing table, computed only once at the beginning of our experiments using Dijkstra's algorithm, and we also use the k-shortest (hop distance) path algorithm with k = 3.
-This virtual link (path) embedding policy has the limitation of expecting intermediate physical nodes on a path to accept the allocation of a virtual link if they have capacity.
-Internet Service Providers (ISPs) today often have to rely on other ISPs to relay traffic in order to reach some of their customers (see, e.g. [31]).
-In Section V-C, we describe another (path auction) embedding policy that let InPs avoid the drawback of relaying external traffic, at a cost of a lower physical network utilization.
+In our experiments we let physical nodes know the routing table, computed only once at the beginning of our experiments using Dijkstra's algorithm, and we also use the k-shortest (hop distance) path algorithm with k=3.
+This virtual link (path) embedding policy has the limitation of forcing intermediate physical nodes on a path to accept the allocation of a virtual link if they have capacity.
+We leave for future work the exploration of other strategies (for example path bidding [13].)